cbor-wg/draft-ietf-cbor-cde/draft-ietf-cbor-cde.md

 need to address additional issues raised by the registration of new tags, this specification recommends that new tag registrations address deterministic encoding in the context of CDE.
+Note that not in all cases the tag's deterministic encoding constraints will be confined to its definition of Preferred Serialization.

 A particularly difficult field to obtain deterministic encoding for is floating point numbers, partially because they themselves are often obtained from processes that are not entirely deterministic between platforms.
 See {{Section 3.2.2 of -det}} for more details.
-{{Section 4.2.2 of RFC8949@-cbor}} presents a number of choices; these need to be made to obtain the CBOR Common Deterministic Encoding (CDE).
+{{Section 4.2.2 of RFC8949@-cbor}} presents a number of choices that needed to be made to obtain the CBOR Common Deterministic Encoding (CDE).
+Here, CDE entirely recurs to Preferred Serialization and does *not* itself define any additional constraints.

+However, this BCP responds to a perceived need to clarify some of the Preferred Serialization constraints.
 Specifically, CDE specifies (in the order of the bullet list at the end of {{Section 4.2.2 of RFC8949@-cbor}}):

 {: group="1"}
-2. Besides the mandated use of preferred serialization, there is no further specific action for the two different zero values, e.g., an encoder that is asked by an application to represent a negative floating point zero will generate 0xf98000.
+2. Besides the mandated use of Preferred Serialization, there is no further specific action for the two different zero values, e.g., an encoder that is asked by an application to represent a negative floating point zero will generate 0xf98000.